SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 * A Thread Group simulates one user making one hundred GET requests to
   <http://192.168.42.42/>.

-* An HTTP Cookie Manager is active on the Thread Group that will send back in the HTTP request any cookies received in previous responses.
+* An HTTP Cookie Manager is active on the Thread Group.
+It will send back in the HTTP request any cookies received in previous responses.

 * The server tag is extracted from the HTTP response and used for two